 The latest buzz surrounds the keto diet.
 Is the keto diet good for diabetics?

-Studies suggest that a low-carb, ketogenic diet can help manage and reverse the disease.
+Studies suggest that a low-carb, ketogenic diet can help manage the disease.
 As well as prevent weight gain.

 Today, we explore these claims and find out whether pre-diabetics and type 2 diabetics can benefit from a diet that restricts carbohydrates.